Tengger Cavalry: History

 Tengger Cavalry was founded in March 2010 as a one-man project by Nature Ganganbaigal, a musician and composer from Beijing, China, who named it after the ancient Mongolic and Turkic deity Tengri.

 The band released their debut album, Blood Sacrifice Shaman, the same year, and followed with Cavalry Folk in 2011 and Sunesu Cavalry in 2012.
 That year, a feature by the British music magazine Terrorizer gave the band a wider international audience.

 Tengger Cavalry went on to issue several more albums, including Blood Sacrifice Shaman in 2015, Cavalry in Thousands and Ancient Call in 2016, Die on My Ride in 2017, and Cian Bi in 2018.

 On 27 February 2018, it was announced that the band had broken up.
-Less than five months later, Ganganbaigal stated the they were back together, and a year later, they issued album, Northern Memory, Vol. 1 and Northern Memory, Vol. 2.
+Less than five months later, Ganganbaigal stated that they were back together, and a year later, they issued album, Northern Memory, Vol. 1 and Northern Memory, Vol. 2.

 On 24 June 2019, Tengger Cavalry announced that Ganganbaigal had died of undisclosed causes.